Trematodiasis: Signs and symptoms

 Most cases of trematodiases show no symptoms.
-Infected organisms that show symptoms will range in severity depending on number of parasites.
-When the number of trematodes are high, signs of infection include severe pain in the abdomen.
+Infected organisms that show symptoms will range in severity depending on the number of parasites.
+When the number of trematodes is high, signs of infection include severe pain in the abdomen.
 The signs and symptoms of the disease is also impacted by the location and spread of the parasite in the body.
 Tissues in organs are damaged when infected by the parasite.
 This damage can be mechanical as the parasite attaches to the walls of the host, as well as chemical.

 Symptoms of lung fluke infections (Paragonimus) depend on the parasite’s stage in its life cycle, and how it travels around in the lung.
-Trematodiases that impacts the lungs can cause cough, headache, chest pain, high temperature and change in appetite.
+Trematodiases that impact the lungs can cause cough, headache, chest pain, high temperature and change in appetite.

 Intestinal trematodiases infect the gastrointestinal tract.
 Symptoms of intestinal fluke infections can range from mild to severe symptoms depending on the length of time that the parasite spends in the body.
-Signs and symptoms that arise in infected organisms include headache, indigestion problems such as diarrhoea, high temperature and pain in the abdomen which can also lead to malnutrition as the infected organism’s appetite is lost.
+Signs and symptoms that arise in infected organisms include headache, indigestion problems such as diarrhoea, high temperature, and pain in the abdomen which can also lead to malnutrition as the infected organism’s appetite is lost.
 In intestinal trematodiases, the walls of the intestine can be damaged, which can lead to ulcers in some infected organisms.

 Trematodiases caused by liver trematodes infect the host’s liver, gall bladder and bile duct and can cause inflammation within these organs.
 Symptoms vary from case to case and include abdominal pain, loss of appetite, problems with indigestion including diarrhoea and constipation, whereas in some cases, no symptoms are shown.
 Opisthorchis viverrini damages the bile duct when in the adult stage of the life cycle, forming the cancer cholangiocarcinoma.

 Blood flukes can cause the trematodiases schistosomiasis which can cause reactions on skin.
-When infected, the host can also experience symptoms such as nausea, lack of appetite, diarrhoea and abdominal pain.
+When infected, the host can also experience symptoms such as nausea, lack of appetite, diarrhoea, and abdominal pain.

 Causes

 Trematodiases are zoonotic infections caused by trematodes.
 In foodborne trematodiases, these parasites are transferred from animals to humans.
 Transmission of trematodiases can occur through the consumption of water and food that is contaminated with trematodes in the larval stages of their life cycle.

 In a host organism, eggs of trematodes can spread through faeces, and sputum if the host is infected by a lung fluke.
-Once these reach water, they infect aquatic snails which act as intermediate hosts for trematodiases that is transmitted through food.
-A second host will depend on the species of trematode, and are usually aquatic animals Some trematodiases such as schistosomiasis can also be transmitted when skin comes in contact with water containing the parasite.
+Once these reach water, they infect aquatic snails which act as intermediate hosts for trematodiases that are transmitted through food.
+A second host will depend on the species of trematode, and are usually aquatic animals Some trematodiases such as schistosomiasis can also be transmitted when the skin comes in contact with water containing the parasite.
 Trematodes all have different life cycles in which they can reproduce asexually and sexually.
 When trematodes are at the metacercariae stage in their life cycle, humans and other definitive hosts such as mammals and birds can be infected.
 In humans, adult trematodes can survive for 25 years.